 ii.
 The frame must be strong and in good condition.

 iii.
-The back of the framed work must be firmly sealed with paper tape.
+The back of the framed work must be firmly sealed with framing tape.
 (Sellotape,

-plastic tape and parcel tape are not acceptable.)
+plastic tape, masking tape and parcel tape are not acceptable.)

 c.
 UNFRAMED ITEMS

 i.
-All work must be framed except box canvases, wall hanging textiles, reliefs and
+All work must be framed except stretched canvases, wall hanging textiles, reliefs

 ii.
-The outside edge of a box canvas must be properly finished consistent with the
+The outside edge of stretched canvas, if unframed must be properly finished consistent

 a.
 The society does not accept responsibility for loss or damage to submitted items